The best accounting software for small businesses 2024

 In fact, even on its cheapest plan, Clear Books boasts impressive functions instead of emulating Xero and gatekeeping them behind higher tiers.
 For instance, it provides an accounts payable functionality to help you keep track of what you owe vendors; handy for retailers or food store owners who take regular deliveries.

-What are the drawbacks of Clear Books?
+What are Clear Books’ drawbacks?

 As you’d expect from a basic accounting tool, Clear Books is limited on advanced features.
 Its cheapest plan does not permit third-party integrations, or provide budgeting and cash flow tools, so scaling businesses might struggle to set growth and profits targets.